DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_unique_root_keys.md

     - name: name
       type: string
 ```

-The above example would fail the 'Root Key Names Are Unique' because both schemas have the same root.
+The above example would fail the `Root Key Names Are Unique` because the referenced root `one` has more than one definition of itself.

 ```yaml
 schema: